1ncursio/1ncursio/README.md

 ### Active Projects

 - [laravel-othello](https://github.com/1ncursio/laravel-othello) A web application that can play Reversi against AlphaZero.
-- [meta-composer-client](https://github.com/1ncursio/meta-composer-client) A platform for piano players to take piano lessons and participate in a competition in WebXR.
-Built with A-Frame.
+- [meta-composer-client](https://github.com/1ncursio/meta-composer-client) A platform for piano players to take piano lessons and participate in a competition in Web Browser.